m4ce/procstat/README.md

 # Unix process performance monitoring tool
-This tool allows to monitor per process statistics including:
+procstat allows to monitor per process statistics including:

 * CPU usage
 * Scheduling
 * Memory
 * TCP/UDP rx/tx queues

+You would normally call this script from a monitoring system that allows to collect metrics over time (e.g. Zabbix, collectd etc.)

 See the usage section for more details.

 ## Usage
-You would normally call this script from a monitoring system such as Zabbix or from tools like collectd etc.

-The PID of the process to monitor can be passed on the command line (--pid <pid>) or by reading a file containing the Process ID (--pid-file <file>)
+The PID of the process to monitor can be passed directly on the command line (--pid <pid>) or by reading a file containing the Process ID (--pid-file <file>)

 The following metrics are currently supported: